Wednesday, November 29, 2023

 "Yes, but there is not one Hassidim serving in the IDF."

 "I know this, but this does not affect the outcomes.
-The IDF gave up on occupying Gaza.
-It's too expensive and deadly for the young troops."
+The IDF had given up occupying Gaza in 2005.
+It was too expensive and deadly for the young troops trained only for shooting civilians."

-"The IDF is the best troops in the Middle East."
+"The IDF is the best army in the Middle East."

-"Except that Shin Bet has trained them to shoot stone throwers instead of fighting 20,000 gunman."
-The border troops had been stripped by the PM before October 7 and 15,000 fighters had flooded the Negev to wreak bloody havoc.
+"Except that Shin Bet has instructed them to shoot stone throwers instead of fighting 20,000 gunman."
+The border troops had been stripped by the PM before October 7 and the Hamas fighters armed with ak47s and RPGs had flooded the Negev to wreak bloody havoc.

 "Now the IDF will teach them a lesson."